jdormit/looped-in/README.md

 ## Usage

-To build Looped In locally, you'll need [Leiningen](https://leiningen.org) and [GNU Make](https://www.gnu.org/software/make).

 To obtain a copy of the source code:

     $ git clone git@github.com:jdormit/looped-in.git

+### Building

+To build Looped In locally, you'll need [Leiningen](https://leiningen.org) and [GNU Make](https://www.gnu.org/software/make).

 To build the source code, navigate to the project root and run:

     $ make dev

 This will output a development build of the extension to `ext`.
-Additionally, it will start a [Figwheel](https://github.com/bhauman/lein-figwheel) session for the background and sidebar scripts, enabling live reloading and connecting a ClojureScript REPL to the sidebar script.
-Due to the strict content security policy for content scripts, Figwheel cannot be enabled for the content script.

 If you want a production build instead, run:

     $ make prod

 This will output an optimized production build of the extension to `ext`.
-The production build does not feature live reloading.
-It also takes significantly longer than the development build.

 To load the extension locally in your browser, see [instructions for Firefox](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox) or [instructions for Chrome](https://developer.chrome.com/extensions/getstarted#unpacked).

+### Figwheel

+The development build of Looped In supports live-reloading of the background and sidebar scripts via [Figwheel](https://github.com/bhauman/lein-figwheel).
+You have two options for connecting to Figwheel: directly in the terminal or through Emacs via [CIDER](https://github.com/clojure-emacs/cider).

+#### Connecting to Figwheel from the terminal

+Spinning up Figwheel in the terminal is straightforward:

+    $ make fig

+This will compile a development build of the extension and attach a Figwheel REPL to the background script.

+#### Connecting to Figwheel through CIDER

+You'll need to install and configure [clojure-mode](https://github.com/clojure-emacs/clojure-mode) and [CIDER](https://github.com/clojure-emacs/cider).
+If you use [Spacemacs](https://spacemacs.org), just install the Clojure layer and you will be all set.

+Before connecting to Figwheel from Emacs, make sure you have compiled a development build:

+    $ make dev

+The `.dir-locals.el` file configures Cider to start Figwheel when it launches a ClojureScript REPL.
+Launch a ClojureScript REPL with `M-x cider-jack-in-clojurescript`.
+Then switch to the REPL buffer with `M-x cider-switch-to-repl-buffer`.

+#### Switching builds in Figwheel

+Whether you use CIDER or the terminal, Figwheel will start connected to and live-reloading the background script.
+If you want to connect to and live-reload the sidebar script instead, run this command in the Figwheel REPL:

+    cljs.user> (switch-to-build sidebar)

+### Packaging

 To package the extension for publication, run: